hsoft/xibless/docs/api/textfield.rst

     .. attribute:: items

-        A list of strings setermining the items that will be present in the combobox's dropdown.
+        A list of strings determining the items that will be present in the combobox's dropdown.

     .. attribute:: autoCompletes